asyaharoyan/brainon-django/README.md

 ![Collaboration Request](static/media/collaboration-request.png)

-- It is not possible to send collaboration request without e-mail, name or a message
+- It is not possible to send a collaboration request without e-mail, name or a message

 ![Empty Comment](static/media/empty-comment.png)

-- It is possible to register a new account on both mobile devices and computers The user Nare and JS has registered and left comments from a mobile while asya has registered from a laptop
+- It is possible to register a new account on both mobile devices and computers The users Nare and JS have registered and left comments from mobile while asya has registered from a laptop

 - It is possible to log in
-- Logged in user can leave a comment
+- Logged-user can leave a comment
 - Users can not see unapproved comments except for their own
-- One user can not edit or delete another ones comment
+- One user can not edit or delete another one's comment
 - Edit comment/Delete comment buttons are working as expected

 ![Edit Delete comment](static/media/delete-btn.png)

-- Users can not leave a empty comment
+- Users can not leave an empty comment

 ![Empty comment](static/media/empty-comment.png)

 - All the menu buttons are leading to the pages as expected
-- Not authorized user can not see online lessons as expected
+- Not authorized users can not see online lessons as expected
-- Logged in user sees different buttons accordingly
+- Logged-user sees different buttons accordingly

 ![Not logged in user](static/media/sing-in.png)

 ![Logged in user](static/media/watch-online-lessons.png)

-- Admin gets collaborations requests as expected
+- Admin gets collaboration requests as expected

 ![Collaboration Request](static/media/collaboration-requests.png)